insiyaarsi/mediscribe-ai/project_memory.md

    - Caused false positives (left→lft, feeling→peeling, start→stat)
    - Decision: Keep disabled until better filtering logic implemented
    - Do NOT suggest switching to SymSpell - problem is logic, not library

+9. **React Frontend (Day 7 - NEW):**
+   - Single component architecture (App.jsx) for now
+   - State management with useState hooks
+   - Tailwind CSS v3.4.0 for styling (NOT v4)
+   - Lucide React for icons
+   - CORS enabled in backend for communication
+   - Frontend runs on port 5173, backend on port 8000

 ### Special Instructions for Consistency